 - Make the house safer for walking.
 If you haven’t done so already, remove throw rugs, arrange furniture so the person has clear pathways to move through, and eliminate clutter and low-to-the-ground hazards such as magazine racks or plants.

 - Install nightlights.
 Illuminate preferred safe paths, especially in hallways and rooms that are used most.

 - Consider childproof locks for dangerous doors.
-Doors leading to stairways or the outdoors are the most problematic, which can be hard for an older person to open.
+Doors leading to stairways or the outdoors are the most problematic, so make it hard for an older person to open them.
 Block sliding glass doors.

 - Try new locks.
-Any kind of door lock that’s different from what the person always used, especially if it’s a bit challenging, such as a high chain lock or a key lock for a door that once had a button lock, might work because it’s difficult for her to learn new things.
+Any kind of door lock that’s different from what the person always used, especially if it’s a bit challenging, such as a high chain lock or a key lock for a door that once had a button lock, might work because it’s difficult for an Alzheimer’s sufferer to learn new things.